Admin Manual – Using the Security Operations Board

 A. Open the Board

-From the sidebar, select Security Operations Board to see all active incidents.
+In the sidebar, select Security Operations Board to view all current incidents.

 B. Set Your View

-• All Severities and Last 30 Days for a complete view.
+• All Severities and Last 30 Days for a comprehensive overview.

-• Narrow it down if you’re focusing on a specific site or day.
+• Narrow the scope when concentrating on a particular site or day.

 C. Scan Columns Left to Right

-Start with Urgent → move through Active, Review, and Resolved / Published.
+Begin with Urgent → proceed through Active, Review, and Resolved / Published.

-• Urgent: Respond first.
-These are critical or panic alerts.
+• Urgent: Address these first.
+These are critical incidents or panic alerts.

-• Review: Check and finalize details from guards.
+• Review: Verify and finalize the details submitted by guards.

-• Resolved / Published: Closed or shared with clients.
+• Resolved / Published: Closed cases or those shared with clients.

 4. Managing Incidents